gandallab/brain_CTP_deconv/qc/methylation/README.md

 - `normalization_report_Jaffe2018_fetal_platerandom.html.html`: meffil normalisation report demonstrating control of batch effects after quantile normalisation for LIBD samples under 18 years of age
 - `normalization_report_Jaffe2018_age18_platefixed.html.html`: meffil normalisation report demonstrating control of batch effects after quantile normalisation for LIBD samples 18 years or older

+## A note on batch effects ...

-Note that there were prominent batch effects after quantile normalisation, and that these were attributable to plate and slide effects (for more detail, see `methylation_unsupervised_eda_Jaffe2018.html` -> Section 1.3 "Plot PCs" which also shows that these effects existed in the original paper)
+Note that there were prominent batch effects in the LIBD dataset after quantile normalisation, and that these were attributable to plate and slide effects (for more detail, see `methylation_unsupervised_eda_Jaffe2018.html` -> Section 1.3 "Plot PCs" which also shows that these effects existed in the original paper).

+There were also large batch effects in the ROSMAP dataset (related to thermocycler batch), which we additionally attempted to mitigate using ComBat and SNM.
+However, these batch correction methods induced negative beta values, which created troubles for CTP deconvolution, which were not easily dealt with ...
+Therefore, for the purposes of deconvolution, we elected not to use these additional batch correction methods, included batch as a fixed covariate in the analyses, and paid careful attention to its statistical effects in interpreting our results.